 Resources for Methods Classrooms and New Teachers

-The Values and Public Policy activity can be used to introduce the Choices Program’s approach for teaching about contested international issues.
+To assist Methods Professors in presenting the Choices approach for teaching about contested international issues, we offer our Values and Public Policy Activity.
 This video explains how the activity works.

 What is oral history?
 (Jacoby)

 What is critical oral history?
 (Blight and Lang)